-[Note: As mentioned in the foreword of a book assembled from my blog site, self-published books are notoriously unfaithful to original documents, especially in respect to punctuation.
+[Note: Self-published books are notoriously unfaithful to original documents, especially in respect to punctuation.
 Even in this attempt to edit an already published article, there are irreparable errors.
 For example, the blog site might be unable to underscore words that I had underscored in the original document.
 This is especially unfortunate in an article that features elementary grammar!

 In order to mitigate the confusion occasioned by the scribes of cyberspace publishing on line and in publishing houses, I’ve placed an asterisk after those words that I intended but was unable to have underscored.
 I hope you may ignore that.]